intro-graphics-master/a1_s19/README.md

 ## Becoming a JavaScript Programmer who knows how to use DevTools

+### Preliminary Step: Learning JavaScript

+If you're coming from a C++ background, you might find [this slide set](https://docs.google.com/presentation/d/e/2PACX-1vSVw1BycQjqBWq_7tbkDE9N8WJXZAketdkrtnL3WkSVj2oM4PP8P05L1dQ8pdxwBkkhXqJGau3k7yCA/pub?start=false&loop=true&delayms=3000&slide=id.g5584bc06c5_0_50) useful.
+It points out all the key differences to be aware of in your transition to JavaScript.

 ### Step 1:  Begin with these steps to repository setup:

 1. By now you have followed the link to create your assignment repository.
 Please use this link only once as it will create a repository on GitHub.com.
 We will not check for submissions if you use it multiple times.
 The repository name should look like **a1-githubusername**.
 Any others will get removed.